valentinhippolyte/my-fullstack-boilerplate/README.md

 - User registration
 - Login
-- Protected routes (the verifytoken middlewaire is already created but not future routes)
+- Protected routes (the verifytoken middleware is already created but not the future routes)

 ### API Endpoints